 Photo by Richard Taylor via The South West Through a Lens

 This charming beach is a tranquil haven and wonderful spot to see the changing colours of the sky.
 While most of Teignmouth’s coast faces east, Back Beach faces west creating the perfect setting for an epic sunset.
 See boats bobbing atop the water and watch the world go by in the calm ripple of the water.

 For a special treat during the summer, take the passenger ferry across to the hidden gem of Shaldon Beach for a secret sunset which you might not have to share with many others.
 There are plenty of pubs near the beach too, for a refreshing sundowner.

 Insider’s tip: Dogs are welcome on Back Beach all year round so your pup can enjoy the sunset too!

 Photo by @georgiaxpricey via Instagram

-With nearly two miles of glorious golden sand that gently slopes toward the sea, it doesn’t matter how busy the beach may be, you'll still find a quiet spot to sit and contemplate life or take that perfect silhouette shot in the fading last light.
+With nearly 2 miles of glorious golden sand that gently slopes toward the sea, it doesn’t matter how busy the beach may be – you'll still find a quiet spot to sit and contemplate life or take that perfect silhouette shot in the fading last light.